"He who is unable to live in society, or who has no need for it because he is sufficient for himself, must be either a beast or a God."- Aristotle

 Base Orc Statblock

-HD Varies AC 15 Atk varies (see Weapons)
+HD Varies AC 15 Atk special (see "How strong is this Orc?" )

 Mor 10 Saves 11 or less is a success

-Sneaky Boys: Orcs are very, very good at hiding and sneaking.
+Sneaky Boys: Orcs are very, very good at hiding and sneaking, even without their glamours.
 Unless in some way impaired, they get +4 to all rolls to sneak or use stealth.
-If an Orc has set up an ambush ahead of time and is waiting nearby, this bonus increases to +10.
+If an Orc has set up an ambush ahead of time and is waiting nearby, this bonus increases to +8.

 Slave-Mark: If an Orc defeats someone, encounters someone who is helpless, or someone surrenders to them, it will place its mark upon them.
 This process takes at least 1 minute and is painful to the person receiving it.
 Once done, this process leaves behind a scar and the gives the person who had it bestowed upon them the Conviction of "I am terrified of this Orc, and do not wish to fight, or see them, ever again."
 Additionally, if someone with a Slave-Mark angers the Orc, it can cause them to take 1d6 damage, no save.
 This damage can be lethal or nonlethal, the Orc's choice.